movementlabsxyz/movement/README.md

 - **Features**:
     - `setup`: Run setup for new `suzuka-full-node` network with single node.
-    - `local`: Run a local Celesta Data Availability service.
+    - `local`: Run a local Celestia Data Availability service.

 **Note:** Currently, both `setup` and `local` must be used.
-We only support running the `suzuka-full-node` with a local Celesta Data Availability service via Docker Compose.
+We only support running the `suzuka-full-node` with a local Celestia Data Availability service via Docker Compose.

 ```bash
 # example setup with local